andybywire/ux-methods-poc/about.md

 If you have observations, input, or comments you'd like to share privately (i.e. outside of GitHub or methods suggestions), please feel free to [contact me directly](https://www.andyfitzgeraldconsulting.com/contact/).

 ### Contribute
-To improve methods, add content or resources (like links to web resources) to exisitng methods, or suggest new methods to include, please use the [Submit Method](/submit-method) form, or hit the "Improve This Method" button at the bottom of each Method page.
+To improve methods, add content or resources (like links to web resources) to existing methods, or suggest new methods to include, please use the [Submit Method](/submit-method) form, or hit the "Improve This Method" button at the bottom of each Method page.

 To contribute to ontology driving the UX Methods Knowledge Graph, head over to the [UX Methods Ontology repo on GitHub]({{site.ontology_repo}}).
 Once you're familiar with the ontology purpose, ontological commitments, and competency questions, feel free to fork and clone the repo, make changes, and submit a pull request.